frogIsDeveloping/computercraft_bootloader-autoupdater/README.md

 # ComputerCraft Bootloader / Autoupdater

-A custom bootloader made to protect the computer from unauthorized changes (e.g. program termination to access files) and to (optionally) support auto/manual updating directly from GitHub repositories.
+A custom bootloader made to protect the computer from unauthorized changes (e.g. program termination to access files) and to (optionally) support auto/manual updating directly from GitHub repositories (public and private repos supported).
 It can also be used to lock the computer entirely by setting a user password.
 The bootloader itself does not auto-update.
-It's also possible to use it to initiate many computers, as the files to autoupdate (if any) do not have to be present initially on the computer to be downloaded.
+It's also possible to use it to initiate many computers, as the files to autoupdate (if any) do not have to be present initially on the computer to be downloaded (only the `PROGRAM_FOLDER`, but hey just `mkdir`).

 **DISCLAIMER**: I have created this for my own, amateur use.
 You are free to use it but it may not fit your exact needs.